BTGSCOINDEV/BTGS/README.md

     make -j$(nproc)
     ```
 *The binary files (`bitcoingoldd` and `bitcoingold-cli`) will be located in the `bin/` directory within your build folder.*

-Want to automate this?
+*Want to automate this?
 You can easily fork this repository and enable the GitHub Actions workflow.
-Once enabled, the workflow will automatically trigger, build the binaries for all platforms (Linux, Windows, macOS, and Android), and prepare them for you instantly upon every push.
+Once enabled, the workflow will automatically trigger, build the binaries for all platforms ('Linux', 'Windows', 'macOS'), and prepare them for you instantly upon every push.*
 ---

 📦 Official Releases